Xtigyro/kindadm/README.md

 The `setup.sh` can be run multiple times.
 Changes are done only if needed.

-By default `setup.sh` downloads and installs the following software:
+By default it downloads and installs the following software:

 - System-wide: